Network resilience: Tipping points in ecological networks

-Take the fact that the mutualistic networks contain two different types of nodes: pollinators and plants into consideration, Jiang et al. \cite{jiang2018predicting} point out, a two-dimensional model is necessary to capture the bipartite and mutualistic nature.
-The authors use letters $P$ and $A$ to denote plants and pollinators, and $S_{P}$ and $S _{A}$ to represent the numbers of plants and pollinators in the network, respectively, and the model is written as the following equation \cite{lever2014sudden,rohr2014structural} \begin{strip}
+Considering that mutualistic networks contain two different types of nodes, pollinators and plants, Jiang et al. \cite{jiang2018predicting} point out that a two-dimensional model is necessary to capture the bipartite and mutualistic nature of such networks.
+The authors use the letters $P$ and $A$ to denote plants and pollinators and $S_{P}$ and $S _{A}$ to represent the number of plants and the number of pollinators, respectively, in the network.
+The model is written as the following equation \cite{rohr2014structural}: \begin{strip}

-\end{strip} The notation is as follows: $P_i$ and $A_i$ are the abundances of the $i$th plant and the $i$th pollinator, respectively; $\alpha$ is the intrinsic growth rate; $\beta_{ii}$ and $\beta_{ij}$ are the parameters affecting intra-specific and interspecific competition respectively.
-Typically, intra-specific competition is stronger than interspecific competition, that is $\beta_{ii}\gg \beta_{ij}$.
-The parameters $\mu_P$ and $\mu_A$describe the immigration of plants and pollinators, respectively, and $\gamma$ quantifies the strength of the mutualistic interaction.
+\end{strip} The notation is as follows: $P_i$ and $A_i$ are the abundances of the $i$th plant and the $i$th pollinator, respectively; $\alpha$ is the intrinsic growth rate; and $\beta_{ii}$ and $\beta_{ij}$ are the parameters affecting intraspecific and interspecific competition, respectively.
+Typically, intraspecific competition is stronger than interspecific competition, that is, $\beta_{ii}\gg \beta_{ij}$.
+Parameters $\mu_P$ and $\mu_A$ describe the immigration of plants and pollinators, respectively, and $\gamma$ quantifies the strength of the mutualistic interaction.